Fishing for dummies

 Regulations and licence

 The first step to start your adventure is to purchase your fishing licence; it’s required before you can fish in Quebec.
 Hunting and fishing shops, outdoor shops, and many independent convenience stores sell them.
-There are various lengths and categories (1, 3 and 7 days, resident, non-resident, 65+, etc.), but a "regular" annual licence costs $23.40 and covers the period from April 1 of the current year to March 31 of the following year.
+There are various lengths and categories (1, 3 and 7 days, resident, non-resident, 65+, etc.), but a "regular" annual licence costs $24,12 and covers the period from April 1 of the current year to March 31 of the following year.
 You can also purchase your fishing license online.

 Once you have your licence, you will need to ensure that the fishing season is underway in the region where you wish to cast your first line.
 Generally, in the southern part of the province, the season runs from early May to late September.
 The ministère des Forêts, de la Faune et des Parcs offers a useful tool to find out when fishing will be open on the lake where you want to fish and all the regulations pertaining to what you can (or cannot) catch there.